Honestly, I love how picture books can help prepare our kids for what to expect in new situations.

 More than that, they also help you know where your child might need extra support.
 For example, nervousness about what school will be like.
 Or how to make friends.

-Classroom teachers love using books like these, too.
-It’s fun to read aloud back-to-school books during that busy first week of school where everyone is adjusting and learning the ropes.
+Classroom teachers, you’ll love using books with your students.
+Isn’t it fun to read aloud back-to-school books during that busy first week of school where everyone is adjusting and learning the ropes?

-I’ve read a bazillion back to school books and of all the books in the world, these are my current favorites from this list:
+Anyway, I’ve read a bazillion back-to-school books in my years as a teacher and book reviewer.
+At the moment, these are my current favorites from this list:

 - We Don’t Eat Our Classmates by Ryan T. Higgins

 - School’s First Day of School by Adam Rex

 - Lena’s Shoes are Nervous (A First-Day-of-School Dilemma) by Keith Calabrese